DeontaeCocroft/DPMS/README.md

   fields are filled incorrectly or missing, an error will display.
 If everything is correct, the patient will be added to the database when the save button is clicked.

  - The Clear fields button just clears all fields in the window.

+ - Update button allows user to enter Patient ID and edit any information the patient has.

  - Delete allows the user to delete a patient from the database using their Patient ID.
 If an int isn't entered or the field is blank when the delete button is pressed, an error will occur.
 Also, the delete button has a confirmation to prevent accidents.